michaeluno/externals/readme.txt

 = 1.0.0 =
 - Released.

+= 0.3.14 =
+- Added the `source_feed` feed item element that stores the subject RSS URL.
+- Updated the template screen-shots.

 = 0.3.13 =
 - Added the ability to remove expired HTTP request caches periodically.
 - Added the ability to filter images with sub-strings in feeds.